knightsUCF/SpaceGame/design/design.md

+# Celeste Secret

+Celeste relies on having a lot of different moves, all in one a smooth and polished motion.

+Count up the number of functions in the Celeste Player code, and then count up the number of special moves.

+Try to go for this density.
+And polish each move.
+Does the action need more Lerp?
+Etc. Check the code of Player in Celeste.

 # Animations

 We should do a custom animation for space walking, to feature those realistic bounces of astronauts.
 Don't try to invent this, check reference material.
 This will make a huge difference.